Home / Misleading-en / Fact-Check: Did Yemeni Houthis hit an Indian ship recently leaving 15 Indians dead? Here’s the Truth

 This process led us to the video reports from 2021 on YouTube showing similar visuals as seen in the above shared video.
 The caption of the video uploaded by CNA on June 21, 2021, read: ”Sri Lanka braces for oil spill as burned-out cargo ship sinks”.

 Further, by searching keywords such as Sri Lankan cargo vessel burnt in 2021, we got reports by NDTV and Reuters published in 2021.
-The reports stated that the Singapore-flagged cargo ship named MV ”X-Press Pearl” caught fire which was carrying a consignment of chemicals and raw materials for cosmetics from Hazira in Gujarat to Colombo Port on May 20 when caught fire some 9.5 nautical miles away from the port of Colombo.
+The reports stated that the Singapore-flagged cargo ship named MV ”X-Press Pearl” caught fire, which was carrying a consignment of chemicals and raw materials for cosmetics from Hazira in Gujarat to Colombo Port on May 20 when caught fire some 9.5 nautical miles away from the port of Colombo.

 Conclusion

 It is from DFRAC’s fact-check that the viral video has been misleadingly shared with the false claim.
 In reality, no such incident of Houthis hitting an Indian ship has been reported.
-Notably, the video shared along with the claim dates back to 2021 showing a Singapore-flagged cargo ship carrying chemicals caught fire.
+Notably, the video shared along with the claim dates back to 2021, showing a Singapore-flagged cargo ship carrying chemicals that caught fire.

 Analysis: misleading